Access Model Playground

 Accessing the Model Playground

-Step 1: Open AI Studio and Models
+Step 1: Open AI Studio

-In the left sidebar, click AI Studio.
+tenantuser). - In the left sidebar, click AI Studio.
+This opens AI Studio in a new tab.

-Step 2: Open the Playground
+Step 2: Open the Model in the Playground

 - Return to the Playground tab and refresh the page if needed.
-You can then run queries in the prompting interface.

 This one-time step establishes trust for the endpoint in your browser.
 You do not need to repeat it for the same endpoint.

-Tenant user isolation is enforced in Armada Bridge.
+Tenant user isolation is enforced in Bridge.
 One tenant user cannot see or use another tenant user's Model Playground.
 Each tenant user (for example, tenantuser1 and tenantuser2) must complete the steps above with their own login to access their own model playground.

 Using the Playground